We renovated a room of an old Japanese apartment into a flat for new lifestyle by inserting several simple wooden boxy volumes.

 The room is located in a boundary between an old town and a developing district around Tokyo.
 From this room on the top floor of the building, we see a scenery like Rear Window from Hitchcock below.

-This flat was planned for a young family with a 2 years-old child.
-Considering the change of lifestyle due to child’s growth within a limited floor space, I installed corners, blind spots and niches with boxy volumes in order to enrich a variety of space.
+This flat was planned for a young family with a newborn.
+Considering the change of lifestyle due to child’s growth within a limited floor space, we installed corners, blind spots and niches with boxy volumes in order to enrich a variety of space.

 No new walls were installed.
 The boxy volumes which contain storage and bathroom are partitioning the room loosely and fluidly into areas.